SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/rGyg39VV/Inclusivity.png)

 - Moreover, the idea of a tarnished image is a speculative harm, which weighs poorly against the real literal harm of people not being included even though they want to be.
-It's hard to pinpoint the exact causes of people losing interest and dropping out.

 - However, it is very valid to have a low bar to get into the soc, but a high bar to get into a tourney.
 - + Having a high bar to get into the soc is making debate itself completely inaccessible to the recruit, blocks away all mutual contribution that could have ensued from their entry, and doesn't even allow for a growth in interest or consistency later because that isn't measured.
 - + It doesn't cause serious harm on the soc to take more people in.